Artwork by KOB ONE

 "I've a better idea."

 He guided her away, and they began meandering the shoreline, where remnants of waves foamed their feet and crushed their toes.
-Seagulls swooped and shrieked over wet sand, seeking little dead fish that passed for slivers of torn tin, tiny ones that looked like anchovies, some like spittle.
+Seagulls swooped and shrieked over wet sand, seeking little dead fish that passed for slivers of torn tin, tiny ones looking like anchovies, some like spittle.

 "I saw the sun come up this morning," Margaret said as they wandered beyond the stink.